kashimAstro/robot_a_star_pathfinding/README.md

     ```

 2.  **Configure Network Settings (Optional - for Static IP):**
-    In `esp8266_A_star.ino`, modify the static IP address, gateway, subnet, and DNS server if needed for your network:
+    In `robot_a_star_pathfinding.ino`, modify the static IP address, gateway, subnet, and DNS server if needed for your network:

     ```c++
     IPAddress staticIP(199, 168, 1, 132); // Recommended: Choose an IP outside your DHCP range